-The Wolfpack is based a the Marine Air Ground Combat Center (MCAGCC) in 29 Palms, California but is assigned to the First Marine Division and I Marine Expeditionary Force each located at Camp Pendleton, California.
+The Wolfpack is based at the Marine Air Ground Combat Center (MCAGCC) in 29 Palms, California but is assigned to the First Marine Division and I Marine Expeditionary Force, each located at Camp Pendleton, California.

 A battle-tested unit, the Wolfpack has seen combat action in the Gulf War; Desert Shield/Desert Storm - 1990-1991; Somalia; Operation Restore Hope - 1992-1993; Somalia; Operation United Shield - 1995; Iraq; Operation Iraqi Freedom I - February - June 2003; Operation Iraqi Freedom II - November 2004 - March 2005; Operation Iraqi Freedom 05-07 - March - October 2006; Operation Iraqi Freedom 06-08 - September 2007 - April 2008; Operation Iraqi Freedom 9.01 - March - September 2009; Operation Enduring Freedom - November 2010 - May 2011; April - October 2012.

 Between combat deployments, the Wolfpack also participated in various other key strategic and humanitarian operations such as: Operation Firey Vigil - Post Pinatubo Volcanic Eruption in the Philippines - 1991; Joint Task Force-6, Counter Drug Operations, Angeles National Forest - 1994; Operation Desert Fox, Kuwait - 1998.